-The Nevada Psychology Internship Consortium (NV-PIC) represents the collaborative effort of three sites within one state agency, the Nevada Division of Public and Behavioral Health (DPBH), to share resources and faculty for the purpose of providing a diversified educational program for psychology interns.
+The Nevada Psychology Internship Consortium (NV-PIC) represents the collaborative effort of training sites at two state agencies, within the Nevada Division of Public and Behavioral Health (DPBH), to share resources and faculty for the purpose of providing a diversified educational program for psychology interns.
+One of the reasons why the NV-PIC was developed is to increase the mental health workforce and ultimately help the public access mental health services.
 NV-PIC offers a one-year, full-time doctoral internship beginning and ending in August each year.
 The 4-digit general APPIC Program Code for NV-PIC is 2323.
-Training takes place at 3 training sites in or around the Reno-Sparks area, Las Vegas, and Carson City.
-The consortium sites are:
+Training takes place at two training sites in or around Las Vegas and Carson City.

-- Carson City Rural Clinic (CCRC): The APPIC Program Code for CCRC is 2323-14.
+Rural Clinics – Carson City (RCCC): The APPIC Program Code for RCCC is 2323-14. *

-The consortium currently offers 4 full-time internship positions.
+The consortium currently offers 3 full-time internship positions.
 Applicants may apply to as many sites within the consortium as they wish.
 Each consortium site has its own unique Match number, including a unique Match number for each track at SNAMHS, so applicants are able to rank sites or tracks according to their preference.

 NV-PIC participates in APPIC’s online AAPI procedure.
 Please visit www.appic.org for more information about the process and to submit an online application.
-Applications for the 2018-2019 internship year are due by December 1, 2017.
+Applications for the 2024-2025 internship year are due by November 17, 2023.
 Applicants will be notified regarding their interview status on or before December 15.
 Please see the Application Procedures page for more information.

 Questions regarding NV-PIC or the application and interview process may be directed to Shera Bradley, NV-PIC’s Interim Training Director [DPBHNVPIC@health.nv.gov, (702) 486-6646].
 Site-specific information also can be directed to the Site Directors, whose contact information can be found on the NV-PIC Faculty page.